 Reconcile the sales tax payable account.
 To ensure accuracy over time, regularly reconcile the sales tax payable account with source documents.
 Do this by:

-• Subtracting the total sales and use tax paid, either electronically or by check, and account for any discounts a state may offer for filing on time.
+• Identifying the balance of their account at the beginning of the accounting period. • Adding the total amount billed to customers. • Subtracting the total sales and use tax paid, either electronically or by check, and account for any discounts a state may offer for filing on time. • Reconciling this amount with the current balance of your clients’ sales tax payable account.

 Regularly confirm filing frequency for each state.
 While your clients will likely be notified months in advance when a jurisdiction changes its filing frequency for sales and use tax returns, you still need to make sure they’re aware of the change.
 Historically, states sent all notices by U.S. mail, but with some of the new cloud-based software systems, some states now post e-messages in client accounts.
 Ensure clients have a system in place to regularly check their electronic account.